 A payment to ENTRELACÉ must be sent within 10 days of submitting the digital application.

-A single payment per school/association to ENTRELACÉ must be sent within 10 days of submitting the digital application.
+A single check per school/association made payable to ENTRELACÉ or online payment within a maximum of 10 days after confirmation of receipt of the registration file.

-A single payment per school/association to ENTRELACÉ must be sent within 10 days of submitting the digital application.
+A single check per school/association made payable to ENTRELACÉ or online payment within a maximum of 10 days after confirmation of receipt of the registration file.

 Music files in mp3 format must be sent by email to concours.entrelace@gmail.com with the following naming convention: